Communicating Simply

 - Note the formatting of this file.
 The heading at the top is very important, and every post you write to submit a Digital Tools Assignment must contain these items:

-layout: posttells the Jekyll developer to use the layout to style the Markdown that follows.
-Other .md files that you see in the spring-2026 repository, but not in the _posts folder, are set tolayout: page, which tells the developer to use a different style for the Markdown that follows.author: Melissa Reynoldstells the Jekyll site builder to publish this name as author in the subheader of the post.
+layout: posttells the Jekyll developer to use the post.html template to style the Markdown that follows.
+Other .md files that you see in the spring-2026 repository, but not in the _posts folder, are set tolayout: page, which tells the Jekyll site builder to use the page.html template for styling the Markdown.author: Melissa Reynoldstells the Jekyll site builder to publish this name as author in the subheader of the post.
 It also tells the Jekyll site builder that this post should be linked under the author Melissa Reynolds in the Contributors page.title: Welcome to Our Courseis pretty self explanatory.
 This is the title of your post that will appear at very top, styled as<h1>.
 You should type whatever title you’d like for your post after the colon.excerpt_separator: <!--more-->: This tells the Jekyll builder how much of the post to preview on the blog feed.
 When you draft your post, include this snippet of code<!--more-->just beneath the first or second paragraph of text in the post, and Jekyll will know to publish only the text above that code and to include a READ MORE link at that point on the blog’s homepage, which will link readers to your full post.

 Step 3: Creating a Markdown file